 In June 2013, a new U-M brand (logo) was introduced campus-wide and will be incorporated into signage as appropriate and as signs are upgraded or new signs added.
 This "brand logo" consists of the Block M in yellow with the words "University of Michigan" in white, on a blue background (examples below).
 Also specified were PMS match colors for Michigan blue and yellow.
 For signs, blue paint will match PMS 282.
+For more information on U-M logos, visit the campus Brand and Visual Identity website.

+I.A.
 Campus Wayfinding Elements